AmulyaPabbu/AWS/README.md

 # AWS
-Material related to AWS for testers.
+Here I'm sharing materials related to AWS for testers.